agilepro/software-craftsmanship/docs/Design/Usability/part03-hoops.md

 ## Throwing Away User Edits

-Or worse, in some cases it actually throws away the user’s work.
+Or worse, in some cases it actually throws away the user's work.
 In some cases you can attempt to move an arrow from one node to another.
 If that would cause a name conflict on the destination node, then the edit is thrown away (!), the arrow is returned to the original position an error message appears, slaps you on the wrist, and explains that if you want to move the arrow, you will have to _rename it first_(!), and then move it.
 Or go and rename the other arrow first, and then move the first.
 OR else move the other arrow away, and then you can move this one.
 All of these requirements are just so that at each step in the editing you can prove that the diagram is valid.

 ![CheckArrowName2](part03-hoops-img1.png)

 Above is a screen shot from the program actually programmed to do this.
 The error message is actually part of a product, and some programmer actually thought this was a good idea.
 The action is to move Arrow1, which causes the problem, but there are several recourses: rename the arrow being moved, rename the other arrow, move or delete the other arrow.
 The user can address these problems when necessary.
 But this program design throws away the action of the user (dragging the arrow), forces the user to make another change, and then to re-perform the drag action.
 How annoying.

 Clearly, the edit should accept the move.
 The user obviously wanted that move.
 It should then highlight those names somehow indicating that there is a problem.
-But it should NOT throw away the user’s edit action!
+But it should NOT throw away the user's edit action!
 Some actions are quite a bit more complicated than this, and throwing it away can cause a reasonable wastage of users effort.
 The model does not need to be valid until it is to be executed, and while creating the model, it will spend large periods of time in an invalid state.
 It is foolishness to attempt to enforce model validity after every edit operation.

 ## Preventing Saving